 After watching this ad a couple of times, we were still left scratching our heads.
 The commercial's storyline is probably not very relevant for those of you who enjoy watching a woman jumping up and down in her bra.
 But still, let’s analyze the ad anyway.

-When a striking woman sets her sights on a Pepsi stand, there’s only one way to tackle the boiling sand.
-Using her towel and clothes, she is able to hop towards the kiosk – until she runs out of clothing, that is.
-But that doesn’t stop her.
-By taking off her bikini top, she is finally able to reach her destination, and the vender is more than happy to give her happy hour prices for her efforts.
+When a striking woman sets her sights on a Pepsi stand, there's only one way to tackle the boiling sand.
+Using her clothes as foot shields, she is then able to hop towards the kiosk - until she runs out of garms, that is.
+By taking her bikini top off, she is finally able to reach her destination and the vendor is more than happy to give her happy hour prices.

 Although this ad undeniably uses a ‘sex sells’ approach, it does have a certain retro charm to it and offers us some insight into a more direct approach of advertising.
 Additionally, at just 17, Sofia Vergara starred in the original version of this Pepsi advert, although the bikini top stayed on in that one.